 - Eat a healthy diet.
 Include plenty of fresh fruits and vegetables and high-quality protein to ensure your body has all the nutrients it needs to keep your hormones balanced and your skin healthy.
 (Tip: Start your day with a nutrient-packed smoothie and skip the grains and sugar.)

 - Practice gratitude.
 Gratitude is about appreciating what you have around you.
 Research shows gratitude helps us feel happier, improve our health, be better at dealing with problems that arise, and build solid relationships.
-(Tip: Start a gratitude journal and write down 1 thing every day that you’re grateful for.)
+(Tip: Start a gratitude journal and write down one thing every day that you’re grateful for.)

 - Research shows that meditation helps you lower stress, be more compassionate, improve sleep, boost mood, decrease inflammation, and even lower yearly doctor costs!
 The goal of meditation is to focus and quiet your mind in order to have greater clarity and inner calm.
 (Tip: Simply close your eyes and focus on a word that brings you a sense of peace.
 Let go of all other thoughts.)